-Desktop alerting software enables the University to send emergency messages to all lab, classroom, faculty, and staff PCs logged into the campus network.
+Desktop alerting software enables the University to send emergency messages to all lab, classroom, faculty, and staff PCs logged into the Boone and Hickory campus networks.
 During an emergency situation, the screen will flash an emergency message until the user acknowledges the message.

 Unfortunately, there is not a Mac client for desktop alerting at this time.

-Desktop alerting is a joint project between Technology Support Services and the Department of Environmental Health, Safety and Emergency Management.
+Desktop alerting is a joint project between Technology Support Services and the Office of Environmental Health, Safety and Emergency Management.

 Some questions in regard to desktop alerting software: